jcrvz/tl-hh-umhs/README.md

-# Unfolded Metaheuristics - Results
+# Manuscript 2476 - Result Datasets & Notebook

-This repository contains the resulting datasets of the **A Transfer Learning Hyper-heuristic Approach for Automatic Tailoring of Unfolded Population-based Metaheuristics** presented in *CEC-22*.
-We also included the main python file to plot the figures thereby presented.
+This repository contains the resulting datasets of the work entitled **A Transfer Learning Hyper-heuristic Approach for Automatic Tailoring of Unfolded Population-based Metaheuristics** presented in *CEC-22*.
+We also included the main jupyter file to plot the figures thereby presented.

+Authors: _Jorge M. Cruz-Duarte, Ivan Amaya, José Carlos Ortiz-Bayliss, Nelishia Pillay_

 ## Important